 Drawing

 For me drawing is inherently linked to dance.
 Having my feet in both art forms I can see how they are both driven by movement, intent, and energy.
 As dancers, we leave behind intangible trails; my drawings strive to capture these fleeting residues as visible marks.
-This process is in constant motion, with no definitive end—every dance and every mark are unique, both requiring my physical self, creating a beautiful, ongoing conversation.
-This dynamic landscape is my creative playground.
+This process is in constant motion, creating a complex ongoing conversation.

 Loci